-Originally bred to hunt rabbits and hares as part of a pack, the Blue Tick Beagle has a credible reputation as a hunting companion.
+The blue tick beagle dog is a type of beagle that was originally bred to hunt rabbits and hares as part of a pack.
+The blue tick beagle has a credible reputation as a hunting companion.

 More recently they can be seen working as detection dogs, and even suiting the lifestyle of a family pet.

 The blue tick beagle has a slightly different appearance to the typical coloring of his beagle family in that he is covered in multiple blue ‘ticks’ all over his body.

 This gives him a more blue or grey speckled appearance.

 Interestingly, whilst bearing no relation to the blue tick coonhound, beagles are also accustomed to ‘baying’ when on the trail of a rabbit.